killthebuddh4/meadow/README.md

 _Use the continuity camera API to capture video from a python script._

 There's also this feature called "desktop view" which uses software to simulate a top-down view of your desk.
 That could be _perfect_ if it works well enough to resolve the printed characters!!!

+Update 2024-03-38-00

+So the Continuity Camera API seems to work quite nicely!
+The desktop view is pretty cool but I don't think it will work for this application.
+So I think the camera (phone) is going to have to be mounted directly over the book, which is fine for me and definitely fine for a prototype!
+I have a rig/mount I built out of knex but it's not tall enough.

+I think in the next session I'll be able to fix the rig and implement some minimal pipeline iPhone -> OpenCV -> AWS Textract!!